alexwox/alexwox/README.md

 Great men live there, and flocks are there beyond counting, and he shall have them all, and its people shall honor him like a god, with gifts beneath his sceptre and justice under his rule."](https://w28n27r522.ufs.sh/f/QWcLH3qd5jMxp061y3hSKNGoMFsgw5jBvAJE6fmTLYUxZydX)
-"And I will give him Cardamyle.
-Great men live there, and flocks are there beyond counting, and he shall have them all, and its people shall honor him like a god, with gifts beneath his sceptre and justice under his rule."

 ## Hi there 👋

 I'm a Founding AI Engineer at [Strawberry browser!](https://strawberrybrowser.com) with an interest in: